tussipandey/drowsiness_detection/README.md

 # Steps for use

+1. Download the data file using the link https://drive.google.com/open?id=1x6TO5Btp0j8VnGMqwwAxrTBOaw-lC5kr

-1. Download the three files and put them into a single directory
+1. Download the other two files and put all of them into a single directory

 2. Click on the drowsiness application file.